Shooting Range Rules at Shooting Stuff

 I will not seek a fight, and if possible, I will avoid one but if a fight is forced upon me, I will do whatever it takes to survive.

 My firearm is neither a status symbol nor an emotional crutch.
-I will not reach for it unless out of dire necessity but if I must use deadly force to preserve my life or that of an innocent person, I will use it skilfully and without hesitation.
+I will not reach for it unless out of dire necessity but if I must use deadly force to preserve my life or that of an innocent person, I will use it skillfully and without hesitation.

-Click here to go back to booking the shooting range
+Click here to book the shooting range